mattclarke/advent_of_code_25/README.md

 Internet solution: Pascal's triangle like, see code.

 ## Day 8
 - Part 1: Calculate all the node to node distances and create a dict of distance to node pair.
 Sort the keys to get the 1000 shortest.
 For each distance connect the two nodes.
-Do a BFS for each node to calculate the connected nodes and add to a set (to avoid duplicates).
-From the set pick the three longest circuits.
+Do a BFS for each node to calculate the number of connected nodes then pick the three longest circuits.
+To avoid duplication only allow visiting a node once.
 - Part 2: Loop through all the connections starting from the shortest in a way similar to part 1 but for each connection add the two nodes to all nodes that connect to those two nodes.
 Continue until all 1000 nodes are connected in one circuit.
 Slow at ~80 seconds (Pypy).

 Speed up: After connecting each pair, check to see if one of the pair connects to the other 1000 via a BFS.
 If it doesn't then continue connecting pairs.
 Takes ~3 seconds (Pypy).